patrickmcnamara/bi/README.md

 # Bad Image (`.bi`)

 `bi` is a library for the BI image format.
-The BI format encodes images so that they are essentially CSV files using the named colors in the [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/#named-colors) or hex quadruplets to create a 2d matrix of color names.
+The BI format encodes images so that they are essentially 2D matrices of plaintext color names such as those found in the [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/#named-colors) or hex quadruplets like `#FF69B4FF`.
 There is also support for third party color models.
-This means that they are plaintext editable.
 Nice.

 For example, a valid 2x2 pixel image is:

 ```
-bi,cssColModLvl4
+bi,v1
 red,green
 blue,white
 ```